 The Board of Directors is the governing body of the Autism Society of Greater Phoenix.
 Our Board consists of passionate, parents, family members, and Professionals dedicated to our mission of improving the lives of all affected with autism in our area.

-President: James B. Adams, Ph.D. is President of the Autism Society of Greater Phoenix.
-He is the proud father of an 23-year-old daughter with autism.
+James is the proud father of an 26-year-old daughter with autism.
 He is a professor at Arizona State University, where he directs the ASU Autism/Asperger’s Research Program focused on understanding the biomedical causes of autism and how to treat it.

-Treasurer: Katie Wride received her Bachelor’s degree in Elementary Education in 1996 from Brigham Young University.
+Katie received her Bachelor’s degree in Elementary Education in 1996 from Brigham Young University.
 She taught second grade in Utah before returning home to the East Valley with her husband to raise their family.
 She has four children, her oldest son has Autism.
 Katie has been active in the Autism community for many years.
-She is currently a Parent Mentor for the Autism Society of America-Greater Phoenix Chapter Board, on the ACT Today board, and co-founded a parent support group called EVAN (East Valley Autism Network).
-Katie also volunteers each week in each of her children’s classes at school, for the PTSO, at her church, and helps teach in the Cub Scout program for the Boy Scouts of America.
+She is currently the Community Director and Treasurer for the Autism Society of Greater Phoenix.
+She also co-founded a parent support group called E.V.A.N.
+(East Valley Autism Network).
+Katie also volunteers each week at her church, and helps train and educate in the community on autism awareness.